5 Tips For Creating More Effective Webinars

-When you post a poll question, it’s important that you kill enough time for people to actually answer.
+When you post a poll question during the Q&A session, it’s important that you kill enough time for people to actually answer.
 So make sure to read the question and all of the potential answers.

 You can even talk to the other panelists or the moderator about why the question is being posed.

-This will help you buy the 30-45 seconds that you’ll need to get the majority of your attendees to submit their answer.
+This will help you buy the 30-45 seconds that you’ll need to get the majority of your attendees to submit their answers.

 3. Send a questionnaire pre-webinar

 When you’re asking for 30 minutes to an hour of a busy guest’s time, it’s of the essence.